joinpursuit/capstone/ideation/README.md

 ### Observation

-Take some time to think about your everyday life that could be improved, simplified or more enjoyable.
+Take some time to think about your everyday life that could be improved, simplified, or more enjoyable.
 Perhaps you've had conversations with friends or family about certain products, their features (good or bad).

 Perhaps you have some interests, like deep sea fishing.
 Although you don't intend to go deep sea fishing, you like to read about it and watch programs about it.
 Perhaps there are problems that the deep sea fisherman have that you can think of a way to assist with.